January 22-24, 2020 | Encore at Wynn Las Vegas

 |3:30-3:45||MRI of the Elbow Part 1: Coronal, Sagittal and Axial Checklist|

 |3:45-5:00||MRI of the Elbow Part 2: Tendinopathy & Instability including Epicondylitis &Collateral Ligament Injury|

 |5:00-5:40||How to Dodge a Legal Bullet and Live to Talk About it (Special Lecture)|

 |5:40-6:30||Questions and Answers|

-Upon completion of the program, participants should be able to
+Upon completion of program, participants should be able to:

 - Employ a shoulder checklist method including interpretation techniques for the rotator cuff and interval, biceps labral complex, inferior glenohumeral ligament complex, and capsular structures including the anterior band.

 - Identify glenoid wear patterns in multidirectional instability, microinstability, anterior and posterior instability.